sairaatta/conquer_chess/docs/rulebook/README.md

 6.11.1    If the game needs to be interrupted, the arbiter shall pause the chessclock.

-6.11.2    A player may pause the chessclock only in order to seek the arbiter’s assistance, for example when promotion has taken place and the piece required is not available.
+6.11.2    A player may pause the chessclock only in order to seek the arbiter's assistance, for example when promotion has taken place and the piece required is not available.

 6.11.3    The arbiter shall decide when the game restarts.

-6.11.4    If a player pauses the chessclock in order to seek the arbiter’s assistance, the arbiter shall determine whether the player had any valid reason for doing so.
+6.11.4    If a player pauses the chessclock in order to seek the arbiter's assistance, the arbiter shall determine whether the player had any valid reason for doing so.
 If the player has no valid reason for pausing the chessclock, the player shall be penalised in accordance with Article 12.9.

 6.12.1    Screens, monitors, or demonstration boards showing the current position on the chessboard, the moves and the number of moves made/completed, and clocks which also show the number of moves, are allowed in the playing hall.